30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 Mattresses will eventually begin to sag and develop body impressions over time.
 While this is normal wear and tear, excessive sagging may indicate structural problems with the mattress.
 For this reason, most mattress warranties specify a “sagging depth” that constitutes a defect.
-The Bear Original, Bear Pro, and Casper mattress warranties state that body impressions measuring 1 inch or deeper are considered defects.
-For the Bear Hybrid, the impressions must measure at least 1.5 inches to warrant repair or replacement.
+Casper mattress warranties state that body impressions measuring 1 inch or deeper are considered defects.
+For Bear mattresses, the impressions must measure at least 1.5 inches to warrant repair or replacement.

 Physical flaws in the mattress that cause materials to deteriorate prematurely despite proper use and handling are also considered defects under the Bear and Casper mattress warranties.
 Other issues, such as physical damage and standard wear and tear, are not covered.